CDidier80/portfolio-host/README.md

 ## User Stories
 1. Users can create an account with their email and name.
 2. A User can login into his/her account.
-3. From users profile, the user can host his/her projects,  share LinkedIn account, GitHub link, an about me with contact information.
+3. From users profile, the user can share his/her professional title, organization, skills, locale, biography, host his/her projects, share LinkedIn account, GitHub link, person site link an about me with contact information.
 4. User projects shared will show an image and link of his/her app/site.
 5. User can choose if he/she wants to share contact details.
 6. Users will be able to view other developer profiles on the home page.